Are you deciding between going to college in the US vs. the UK? All aspects of academic life in these two countries are compared in this article.

 No student can escape assignments in either the US or UK educational system; both school systems will likely require essays, research papers, and oral presentations.

-The difference can occur in UK universities being more lecture-based and weighing final exams more than their American counterparts.
-US colleges are more likely to give out assignments marked along the way, which end up distributing the weights in the grading.
+The difference can occur because UK universities are more lecture-based and weigh final exams more than their American counterparts.
+US colleges are more likely to give out assignments marked along the way, which distributes the weights in the grading.

-Both UK universities and US colleges provide a sense of community and isolationism in their collegiate culture which stems from different ideologies.
-Both educational systems are based on Western civilizations, so it makes sense to find that there are similarities as well as unique postsecondary traits in each culture.
+Both UK universities and US colleges have collegiate cultures that provide a sense of community and isolationism, which stems from different ideologies.
+Since both educational systems are based on Western civilizations, it makes sense to find similarities as well as unique postsecondary traits in each culture.

-In addition, skyrocketing tuition in America can create pressure for any student to make sure they prioritize their success over anything.
+In addition, skyrocketing tuition in America can create pressure for students to prioritize their success over anything.
 Tuition in British universities fails to compare in stature, which allows the British student body to have financial breathing room amidst all the pressures they already have.

 The US and the UK show relatively similar unemployment rates (around 5%).
 Ultimately, job prospects are more directly dictated by the industry that a student is studying to enter.
 The COVID-19 pandemic has certainly affected jobs and is continuing to do so.
 Still, the fluctuation of job losses over the years has also created opportunities, and it is all about seeking them out and carving out your own path.